aalfiann/ebook-api-php/README.md

 **Note:**
 - This libraries does not include with cache.
 You should cache the results, because Google has **LIMIT RATE** and will block your IP address server if too many request.
+- `GoodReadsMethod` class is unstable, maybe code will change in the future depends on GoodReads.